CC22-HO01-TravelokaSigapore-HotelRanks/API-Recommendation/README.md

         },
         {
             "id": 8293,
-            "text": "everything s is too bad only location was good", "labels": 0,
+            "text": "everything s is used too bad only location was good", "labels": 0,
             "rating": 3,
             "dates": "2022-05-07T20:19:17.000Z",